TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-Now we use this certificate to authenticate as the administrator user:
+Now, we use this certificate to authenticate as administrator:

 <br />